duriantaco/neutrix/README.md

-# 🌀 Spyn
+# 🌀 neutrix

 A powerful and hopefully simple state management library for React.

 ## Motivation

 ### Why Another State Manager?
-Most state managers claim to solve Redux's problems but end up doing the same things as Redux.
-Spyn takes a fundamentally different approach:
+Most state managers claim to solve Redux's problems but end up doing the same things as Redux. neutrix takes a fundamentally different approach:

 ### State management shouldn't be complicated .

 While Redux offers great dev tools and predictable updates, and MobX provides elegant reactivity, they both come with significant learning curves and boilerplate (Redux has tons of it and it's extremely frustrating to use- or maybe I'm just dumb).
-We built Spyn because we believe you shouldn't need to learn actions, reducers, observables, or complex patterns just to manage your app's state.
+We built neutrix because we believe you shouldn't need to learn actions, reducers, observables, or complex patterns just to manage your app's state.
 There's enough s**t to do, and am trying not to make it even more difficult than it has to be.

-## Why Spyn?
+## Why neutrix?

 - 📦 **Tiny**
 - 🎯 **Dead simple API** - just get() and set()